Talking to Your Partner

 Some of these articles are meant for you to read before you talk to your partner so that you can better understand the best way to approach this topic.
 Some of these articles are meant for you to share with your partner.
 Everyone is different.
 Someone might be moved by watching a video of the procedure.
 Some by humor.
 Some by the passionate words of a father.
 You know your partner better than anyone.
-Try to find one or two pieces that you believe will impact them most.
+Try to find one or two pieces that you believe will make the biggest impact.
 If they won't take the time to read/watch, then sit down and read/watch with them.
-Hopefully, a little knowledge and common sense will go a long way, but if it doesn't, know this: A circumcision can't be performed without the mother's consent.
-A mother’s priority is to protect her son’s body.
+A little knowledge and common sense often go a long way.

 The Fox Who Had Lost His Tail (Fabulous Fables)